microsoft/dstoolkit-mlops-v2/README.md

-# DSToolkit MLOps v1 Refresh - Model Factory
+# Introducing Model Factory: DSToolkit MLOps Refresh

 ## About this repo